mansicka/bookstore/readme.md

 After this, you need to configure your database enviroment for the backend.
 To do this, see included .env.example file in /backend directory.
 Edit this file and save with a filename of ".env".

+Non-bash users should run *npm install* in both frontend and backend directories, as no automated installation script is provided for such enviroments.

 ## Starting the app

 To start both the front and backend, run **npm start** in the main directory.